 Recipe Testers’ Reviews

 Delicious lemony flavor!
-I love lemon and this recipe did not disappoint.
+I love lemon, and this baked lemon chicken thighs recipe did not disappoint.
 The combination of the fresh lemon and preserved lemon gave a really nice bitter lemon flavor balanced by the honey and soy sauce.
-This is a definite make again recipe.
+This is a definite make-again recipe.

 We had this with steamed rice and roasted broccoli.
 A bit of sauce on the rice was fabulous and the cooked lemon, both sliced and preserved, was SO yummy!